Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Manolescu's unoriented skein exact triangle

-In general, when considering the composition of two maps that count polygons, we shall ignore the cases where the two polygons are disjoint or have overlapping interiors, since we can always decompose the domain as either $p_1 * p_2$ or $p_2 * p_1$ in these cases.
+Henceforth, when considering the composition of two maps that count polygons, we shall ignore the cases where the two polygons are disjoint or have overlapping interiors, since we can always decompose the domain as either $p_1 * p_2$ or $p_2 * p_1$ in these cases.

 Next, we define the chain homotopies $\phi_k \colon C_k \to C_{k+2}$ by counting hexagons and quadrilaterals.